FlorianStuettgen/digital-infrastructure-lab/test.md

 This lab serves as a **hands-on playground for experimentation, learning, and proof-of-concept development**, combining hardware, software, and automation in realistic, production-like scenarios.

 ---
 ### 🔹 Key Highlights

-**Enterprise-Grade Simulation:**
+**Enterprise-Grade Simulation**

-Realistic network environments with racks, switches, and firewalls, designed to reflect production-grade infrastructures.
+Realistic network environments featuring racks, switches, and firewalls designed to mirror production-grade infrastructures.

-**Security Experimentation:**
+**Security Experimentation**

-Controlled deployment of honeypots, tar pits, and monitoring systems for safe, practical security research.
+Controlled deployment of honeypots, tar pits, and monitoring systems for safe and practical security research.

-**Automation & Orchestration:**
+**Automation & Orchestration**

-Integration of scripts and SaltStack to manage infrastructure dynamically and maintain operational consistency.
+Integration of scripts and SaltStack to dynamically manage infrastructure and maintain operational consistency.

-**Project Controls Workflows:**
+**Project Controls Workflows**

-emonstrates structured processes for planning, monitoring, and managing complex IT and network operations.
+Structured processes for planning, monitoring, and managing complex IT and network operations.

-**Isolated Testing Environment:**
+**Isolated Testing Environment**

-Fully contained lab that allows risk-free experimentation without affecting live systems.
+A fully contained lab that enables risk-free experimentation without any impact on live systems.

-**Thorough Documentation:**
+**Thorough Documentation**

-Detailed notes, diagrams, and procedures ensure setups are transparent, reproducible, and verifiable.
+Detailed notes, diagrams, and procedures ensuring all setups are transparent, reproducible, and verifiable.

----